Van Zandt County, TX · Probate Cost

 Probate in Texas typically costs based on reasonable compensation (5% guideline); attorney fees are reasonable and takes 6-12 months under Tex.
 Est. Code § 352.002.

-Van Zandt County County at a glance
+Van Zandt County at a glance

 County seat